taublast/MauiEF/README.md

 ```
 Apps compiled with such settings already have been approved to AppStore and no performance impact has been reported.

 I hope you would find this small article to be useful!
+Please feel free to ask questions if any: [@nickkovalsky](https://twitter.com/nickkovalsky "@nickkovalsky")